CiscoSecurity/tr-05-serverless-relay/README.md

 ### Threat Response Module

-As for now, the only things still left to do are:
+Now, the only things left to do are:

 - Generate a secret key and encode your credentials into a token.
 Let us name those as `SECRET_KEY` and `JWT` respectively so that we can refer to it later